-1.1 This report sets out the work of the West Midlands Police and Crime Panel since the last report presented in March 2017.
-Sandwell has one member and one substitute member serving on the Panel.
+1.1 This report sets out the work of the West Midlands Police and Crime Panel since the last report presented in February 2018.
+Sandwell has one member and two substitute members serving on the Panel.

 2 It is recommended that: